 Helps Maintain Gut Health

 Studies suggest that an increased intake of fiber may lower your risk of developing certain kinds of cancer (4).
-The reason for this is that fiber helps you maintain gut health by discouraging cell proliferation in your colon.
+The reason for this is that fiber helps you maintain gut health by discouraging abnormal cell proliferation in your colon.
 Furthermore, it feeds the gut bacteria, which can help suppress inflammation (8).

 Lowers Cholesterol Levels